yashkathe/Download-ComicBooks-API/README.md

 The following api returns comic book information from various publishers including marvel, dc, archie and many more publications.

 ## Example
-Implementing the library for api calls
+Implementing the library for API calls

 ### Example 1